peng-ju/peng-ju.github.io/index.md

 I am a big fan of Artificial Intelligence (AI).
 I have more than 4 years of experience in machine learning, NLP, deep learning and computer vision.
 I have been working with The Data Mine at Purdue University from 2023 Jan to 2023 Dec, where I participated in the collaborative ML projects with [Howmet Aerospace](https://www.howmet.com/) and [Eli Lilly and Company](https://www.lilly.com/).

 ---
-## Industry Experience
+## Industry Experience (Check [ML experience](https://peng-ju.github.io/ML/) for details)

 **The Data Mine, Purdue University (Collaborated with [Eli Lilly and Company](https://www.lilly.com/))**
 Graduate Research Assistant, 2023-05 to 2023-12

+- Extracted text metadata from images/videos with transformer-based optical character recognition (**OCR**) models.
+- Designed, implemented and deployed data ingestion pipelines to automate metadata extraction with Apache Airflow, Kubernetes, MinIO/AWS, Docker.
+- Developed a statistic algorithm for data anomaly detection with PostgreSQL and pandas.

+**The Data Mine, Purdue University (Collaborated with [Howmet Aerospace](https://www.howmet.com/))**
+Graduate Researcher, 2023-01 to 2023-05

 - Developed an X-ray image based anomaly detection algorithm for the turbine blades.
 The algorithm combines image preposessing (OpenCV), fine-tuned pre-trained CNN model, and logistic regression.
 - Skillset: Computer Vision, Deep Learning, Pytorch, OpenCV, GitHub, Agile Methodologies.

-**The Data Mine, Purdue University (Collaborated with [Howmet Aerospace](https://www.howmet.com/))**
-Graduate Researcher, 2023-01 to 2023-05
-- Extracted text metadata from images/videos with transformer based optical character recognition (OCR) models.
-- Built and deployed data ingestion pipelines to automate metadata extraction with Apache Airflow, Kubernetes, MinIO/AWS, Docker.
-- Developed a statistic algorithm for data anomaly detection with PostgreSQL and pandas.

 ---
 ## Education